jpgmv1998/reproducible_paper_template/randomReferences.md

 [Introduction to Econometrics with R](https://www.econometrics-with-r.org/index.html) -  Interactive learning material that blends R code with the contents of the well-received textbook Introduction to Econometrics by Stock and Watson (2015).

-[Library of Statistical Techniques (LOST)](lost-stats.github.io/) - Publicly-editable website with the goal of making it easy to execute statistical techniques in statistical software.
+[Library of Statistical Techniques (LOST)](lost-stats.github.io/) - Publicly-editable website to make it easy to execute statistical techniques in statistical software.

 ## Public Available Resources

 [Data Science for Economists- Grant R. McDermott](https://github.com/uo-ec607/lectures) - Introduction to the modern data science toolkit (focused on R) graduate course.

-[PhD Econometrics (III) taught with R - Ed Rubin](https://github.com/edrubin/EC607S20) - Econometrics with R graduate course.
+[Ph.D.
+Econometrics (III) taught with R - Ed Rubin](https://github.com/edrubin/EC607S20) - Econometrics with R graduate course.

 [RA Manual - Gentzkow & Shapiro Lab](https://github.com/gslab-econ/ra-manual/wiki) - Manual intended to introduce their workflow for new Research Assistants